Field Dictionary

 - System Boundary: The code describes the end-to-end measurement system.
 For integrated or passive methods, it includes both the field acquisition AND the downstream laboratory analysis.
 Deep analytical nuances belong in the accompanying AQDx Metadata Form (YAML).

 00for the Conditioning block ONLY if no intentional physical or chemical transformation occurred before the detector.
-If the system intentionally changes humidity, removes interferents, or selects a size fraction, it is not00. - Conditioning Priority: If multiple conditioning steps exist, encode the one that most constrains what physically reaches the detector (e.g., a size cut or preconcentration) and document the rest in the YAML metadata form.
+If the system intentionally changes humidity, removes interferents, selects a size fraction, or chemically ionizes the sample, it is not00. - Conditioning Priority: If multiple conditioning steps exist, encode the one that most constrains what physically reaches the detector (e.g., a size cut or preconcentration) and document the rest in the YAML metadata form.

 Note: You must use approved vocabulary.
-Please refer to the Measurement Technology Codes Lookup Table in the code lookup tables to find the exact tokens permitted for your setup.
+Please refer to the Measurement Technology Code Builder Tool in the code lookup tables to find the exact tokens permitted for your setup.

 instrument_classification